 Dining Services also provides a bag lunch program to students with meal plans.
-Bag lunches are available Monday through Thursday.
-Details are available on the Dining Services website.
+Bag lunches are available Monday through Friday and may be ordered on-line.

 Students who miss a meal in the residential colleges are eligible for Late Show, which features late lunch Monday through Friday and late dinner Monday through Thursday.
 Late Show meals are served at the Frist Campus Center Food Gallery at the following times: lunch 2-3:30 p.m. and dinner 8:30-10 p.m.
 One meal credit (swipe of a student's TigerCard) may be used for each Late Show meal.

 For more information about residential college dining facilities and meal plans visit the Dining Services website.

 Many upperclass students join one of the 11 eating clubs immediately adjacent to the campus, which operate independently.
 Five of the clubs are nonselective, which means students can join by signing in.
 The other six clubs are selective, with new members chosen by current members.
 All of the eating clubs are coed and offer shared meal plans that allow members residing in a four-year residential college to eat meals in both their eating club and their residential college.

 Some upperclass students decide not to join an eating club or sign up for a University dining plan.
 Instead they become “independents” and prepare their own meals in dormitory kitchens.
 The University also has co-ops at 2 Dickinson St., Brown Hall and 1901 Hall.
 Co-op members often shop and cook as a group.